reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-docker" %}

 ## What is An OCI Image
-The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) defines industry standards for container image formats and runtimes to ensure that all container engines can run images produced by any build tool.
-The original image format of Docker has become the OCI Image Specification and is supported by various open-source build tools.
+The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation. **The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run images produced by any build tool.** The original image format of Docker has become the OCI Image Specification and is supported by various open-source build tools.

-The 2.3 release of Spring Boot provides support for building OCI images.
-We will first build a Container Image of a Spring Boot application in the conventional by specifying the instructions in a Docker file and then use the Spring Boot Plugin to generate the OCI image without using a Docker file.
+**The 2.3 release of Spring Boot provides support for building OCI images.** We will first build a Container Image of a Spring Boot application in the conventional by specifying the instructions in a Docker file and then use the Spring Boot Plugin to generate the OCI image without using a Docker file.

 ## Building Docker Images In Conventional Way